marekborowiec/spruceup/README.md

 `data_type` tells the program whether your alignment contains amino acids (`aa`) or DNA nucleotides (`nt`).

+`distances_object_file` is the file name of an existing distance object.
+Because sometimes you will want to adjust cutoffs or cutoff criterion and computing distances is the most time-consuming part of the analysis, `spruceup` saves a `json` format file with distances from each analysis.
+By default this is blank, but if you do have a distance file from a previous analysis and you want to trim your alignment with new cutoffs, supply the `json` file name here. `spruceup` will then run with new trimming cutoffs and/or criterion but without the need to re-calculate distances.

 ### [analysis]
 The `analysis` category defines parameters used to analyze and clean up your alignment.